Vitamins & Supplements - Things We Won’t Carry and Why*

 • Stimulants, such as isolated caffeine and other compounds with caffeine-like effects, used in some supplements may pose significant health risks to some consumers.

-• The most commonly reported adverse events related to consumption of products with added caffeine include nausea, vomiting, racing heart, increased blood pressure, jitters, agitation, tremors, dizziness, chest pain, and numbness, with severe outcomes like heart arrhythmias, liver and kidney injury, psychotic symptoms, and even death reported.[i] [ii]
+• The most commonly reported adverse events related to excessive consumption of caffeine include nausea, vomiting, racing heart, increased blood pressure, jitters, agitation, tremors, dizziness, chest pain, and numbness.[i]

 • Stimulants and added caffeine are often slipped into products you wouldn’t expect to contain caffeine.
 We strive for full transparency in the products we carry so our customers know exactly what they are getting and can make informed decisions.